MobiFlight/mobiflight-panels/aircraft/generic/landing-gear-panel/README.md

 ![image](https://user-images.githubusercontent.com/2587818/127450635-e6e66c2a-bf45-45b7-a285-9cd85cc8bd8a.png)

 Included is a 3d STL file that can be printed without supports.
-Print *two* but mirrored so they can be placed the flat side against each other, using 10mm M3 nylon standoffs.
+Print **two, but mirrored** so they can be placed the flat side against each other, using 10mm M3 nylon standoffs.
 Assemble with M3 screws.
 There are also STL files for a very simple gear handle and wheel shaped knob.

 I used 2mm carbon fiber rod for the pins, and locked the tiny "mouse button micro switch" in place with two wooden toothpicks that happened to have a good friction fit.

+Note that the mechanism photo above does not yet feature a cutout for the circuit board, thats why it looks different.

 ## Finished panel